Mixtec in California: Language & Identity + Language maintenance

-Just south of UC Santa Barbara is a large agricultural community that is home to thousands of speakers of indigenous Mexican languages.
-In this context, I work with speakers of Tu'un Savi (Mixtec), a group of understudied Otomanguean languages from Oaxaca and Guerrero.
+Just south of UC Santa Barbara, in Oxnard, California, is a large agricultural community that is home to thousands of speakers of indigenous Mexican languages.
+In this context, I work with current and heritage speakers of Tu'un Savi (Mixtec), a group of understudied Otomanguean languages from Oaxaca and Guerrero.
 Oxnard is home to at least a dozen distinct varieties of Tu'un Savi, which are in contact with each other, Spanish, English, and other indigenous languages like Zapotec.
 The overarching research goal of my work with the community is to understand this complex multilingual and multidialectal diasporic contact situation from both a sociocultural and a structural perspective.

 As part of my research, I also work in tandem with community-led language-focused projects to promote language maintenance, such as medical interpreters' networks, Mixtec literacy classes, and a local group for indigenous youth.

 language & social power

 Another strand of my research focuses on using linguistic tools, theories and methodologies to understand the tumultuous political world we all live in: how it came to be, and how we can transform it.
 I'm especially interested in the ways that powerful groups use linguistic resources to construct discourses of their own marginalization.

-One of my papers, which was recently published in the Journal of Linguistic Anthropology, analyzes the construction of supposed "reverse racism" against white people, focusing on the euphemization of cracker as the C-word (Bax 2018).
+One of my papers, recently published in the Journal of Linguistic Anthropology, analyzes the construction of supposed "reverse racism" against white people, focusing on the euphemization of cracker as the C-word (Bax 2018).
 A shorter version of this paper was awarded the 2017 Society for Linguistic Anthropology Graduate Student Paper Prize.

 I also have a manuscript in progress about gendered interpretive agency in heterosexual online dating practices, specifically examining interactions in which a woman's non-response to a man is interpreted as a deliberate affront.